Mano Po 6: A Mother's Love

 Mano Po 6: A Mother's Love (母爱 (母愛, Mǔ'ài, Bú-ài)) is a 2009 Filipino drama film and the sixth installment of the Mano Po franchise, following Mano Po 5: Gua Ai Di in 2006.
 Produced by Regal Entertainment, Mano Po 6 marks the first and so far, only appearance of Sharon Cuneta in a Regal Entertainment film outside of her home studios Viva Films and Star Cinema.
 It co-stars Zsa Zsa Padilla (in her third Mano Po role), Christopher De Leon, Boots Anson-Roa (fourth appearance in the Mano Po series), Kris Aquino (in her third Mano Po role), Dennis Trillo (in another Mano Po appearance, last seen in Mano Po III: My Love), Heart Evangelista, and Ciara Sotto.
 This is Cuneta's reunion movie with her co-stars Christopher de Leon and Zsa Zsa Padilla from Madrasta.
 Joel Lamangan, who had last worked with Cuneta in Walang Kapalit directed his fifth Mano Po role.

 It is also an entry to the 2009 Metro Manila Film Festival during its theater run from December 25, 2009, to January 2010.

+Plot

+In the 1950s, Jin Feng arrives in the Philippines as an unaccompanied refugee from communist China and later marries a Filipino.
+Jin Feng is discriminated against by the local Chinese community because of her unknown origins, while her daughter, Melinda is also discriminated against for being a half-Chinese, half-Filipina.
+Melinda later marries a rich Filipino-Chinese named Alfonso Uy, much to the chagrin of the latter's family, particularly his sister Olive, who looks down at Melinda.
+Melinda moves in with his in-laws, but after Alfonso dies, she is openly excluded by them as they assume full custody of her children, with the exception of her eldest daughter Carol, who chooses to be with her mother.
+They also raise her other daughter Stephanie to resent her mother, claiming that she had abandoned them, which is reinforced when Melinda stops appearing for a long time after having been framed by the Uys and imprisoned.
+Despite being brought low by Jin Feng's death, her separation from her other children and Stephanie's resentment at her, Melinda eventually recovers and enters into entrepreneurship with the help of her friend Vivienne.

+In the present, Melinda is a successful businesswoman who tries to reconcile with Stephanie and secretly meets with her two youngest children Audrey and Walden, who remain in the Uys' custody.
+Meanwhile, Carol begins resenting her mother for focusing too much on Stephanie despite her sister's open hatred of her.
+After entering into an abusive relationship with her disreputable boyfriend Gino, Carol lashes out at Melinda for neglecting her, which Melinda acknowledges and promises to make amends.
+In revenge for Gino battering Carol, Melinda arranges for him to be framed and imprisoned for drugs charges.